Gyumeijie/babel-plugin-handbook/CONCEPTS.md

 > e.g.: traverse, find, getSibling

 ### Call path.traverse manually
-When you are nesting visitors, you may need call path.traverse manually.
+When you are nesting visitors, you may need call path.traverse manually:

 ```javascript
 const nestedVisitor = {